Victor Scheinman: Automatix

 In 1979, Scheinman was approached by Philippe Villers, then at Computervision, to join a new robotics and machine vision company he was forming as co-founder and vice-president.
-Automatix, which started operations in January 1980, was based in Massachusetts, but Scheinman ran its west coast office, where he developed RobotWorld, an automation system based on the concept that robots should operate in their own work space, where there would be no potential conflicts with humans.
+Automatix, which started operations in January 1980, was based in Massachusetts, but Scheinman ran its west coast office, where he developed RobotWorld, an automation system based on the concept that robots should operate in their own workspace, where there would be no potential conflicts with humans.
 It consisted of cooperating small modules suspended from a 2-D linear motor that formed the roof of the workspace.
-The west coast office also supported other Automatix product development by designing components such as robot wrists.
+The West Coast office also supported other Automatix product development by designing components such as robot wrists.
 In the early 1990s, Automatix decided to stop selling robots because the application engineering required for each robot installation could exceed the cost of the robot itself by a factor of three or four and wasn't profitable.
 The RobotWorld product line was sold to Yaskawa, which offered them for biological lab automation and small part assembly.
 Scheinman worked for Yaskawa as a consultant for several years, and seven to eight hundred RobotWorld-based systems were sold.